'Relief is an understatement': Barrett recounts horror fall in ABs loss

 Barrett jumped to gather in a kick, and was collected around the legs by a fast-charging Kurt-Lee Arendse in the 75th minute of the contest.
 The contact saw Barrett's body rotate in the air and the All Blacks star could do nothing to avoid landing head first on the turf below.

-The Springboks wing was shown a red card of the offense and subsequently suspended for four matches.
+The Springboks wing was shown a red card for the offense and subsequently suspended for four matches.

 In an interview with the team's media manager, Barrett recounted the incident.